zhaofengli/rosetta-spice/README.md

 - Allows the use of another RosettaLinux version than what's supplied by the host

 ## Usage
 Enable the NixOS module on the guest VM.
-The host MacOS machine does not need modification.
+The host macOS machine does not need modification.

 ### Example System Flake